njones10/GlitchEnsemble/README.md

-auralglitch
+auralGlitch
 ===========

-AuralGlitch is a standalone audio sampler and glitch effect program.
+AuralGlitch is a standalone audio sampler and effects program for OS X built in C++.